tidalu/Tour-of-web-Capabilities/web_capabilities_/th.md

         - useful for ultrasound communication with devices

     - We are using SonicSocket library { using web audio for ultraSound networking}

+## Web MIDI

+    - It is a low-level API
+    - Connect to music devices, such as synthesizers, keyboards, guitars, drum machines and also lightning systems
+    - Send and receive MIDI messages